stephengold/jolt-jni-docs/README.md

 documentation and sample applications for [the Jolt-JNI physics library][joltjni].

-It contains 2 subprojects:
+It contains 3 subprojects:

 1. docs: [Antora] documentation for Jolt JNI, including a tutorial
 2. java-apps: sample applications referred to in the tutorial, written in [Java]
+3. kotlin-apps: sample applications in [Kotlin]

-The sample applications utilize [the Sport graphics engine for Jolt][sportjolt], which is a separate open-source project at [GitHub].
+The sample applications utilize [the SPORT graphics engine for Jolt][sportjolt], which is a separate open-source project at [GitHub].

 Complete source code is provided under